bozoh/moodle-mod_simplecertificate/README.md

 # COMPATIBILITY
 ---

-Current version tested on Moodle 4.3, 4.4 and 4.5.
+Current version tested on Moodle 4.5.

 ## ABOUT
 * **Developed by:**  Carlos Alexandre S. da Fonseca - bozoh.
 Currently maintained by David Herney - davidherney at gmail dot com